SSI - Sécurité des SI

 Chapitres d’ouvrages

 Ismail O. (2022).
 Designing Information Security Culture Artifacts to Improve Security Behavior: An Evaluation in SMEs.
-In: Drechsler, A., Gerber, A., Hevner, A. (eds), The Transdisciplinary Reach of Design Science Research, vol 13229: 319–332, Springer, USA.
+In: Drechsler, A., Gerber, A., Hevner, A. (Eds.), The Transdisciplinary Reach of Design Science Research, vol 13229: 319–332, Springer International Publishing, USA.

 Baillette P., & Barlette Y. (2021).
 Coping Strategies and Paradoxes Related to BYOD Information Security Threats in France.
 In: Information Resources Management Association (Ed.), Research Anthology on Securing Mobile Technologies and Applications: 527-558, IGI Global, USA.